ajmalkoti/ajmalkoti.github.io/tutorials/git_setup_and_use.md

 Note: the github and the desktop directory may not have same names.
 For simplicity we kept both as same.

-# how to copy and existing repository
+## How to copy and existing repository
 1. Make a folder in your home directory e.g. mkdir ~/GitHub
 2. change directory, cd GitHub
 3. clone the project within this directory, where a new directory, with same name as project will be created.